Alex4386/CIRNO/README.md

 Since TmaxOS is *not allowing* people to reverse engineer their software for *compatibility reasons*.
 I am ***NOT*** going to support this platform.

 ### Server
-Server will run the all Deep Q Learning and Convolutionary Neural Network Job.
+Server will run the all Deep Q Learning and Convolutional Neural Network Job.
 Personally, I developed server with consideration of running on Ubuntu 18.04 LTS, but following platforms are also supported.

 - Micro$oft Window$®